BIOLUMINESCENCE IN JERVIS BAY - The Sea Sparkles

 ‘Sea Sparkle’ or Glow in The Dark Plankton

 Bioluminescent displays are one of the world’s natural wonders!
-There has been an amazing display recently in various parts of Jervis Bay (August 2018).
+There has been an amazing display recently in various parts of Jervis Bay (August 2018 and May 2019).

 Some plankton or algae can glow in the dark, usually emitting a blue glow.
 Plankton are the diverse collection of organisms that live in large bodies of water and are unable to swim against a current or tide.
 They are a source of food for larger aquatic organisms such as fish.
 The word for organisms that glow is “bioluminescence” eg glow worms or fireflies, which comes from “bio,” or life, and “lumin,” meaning light.

 One example of a microscopic bioluminescent algae that is often found in Jervis Bay is a dinoflagellate (described as having a ‘tail’) called Noctiluca, or ‘sea sparkle’.
 Noctiluca are so small that thousands of them can fit in a single drop of water.
 Bioluminescent plankton don’t glow during the day because it requires a chemical reaction powered by energy to make the glow happen all the time.
 The bioluminescence results from a light-producing chemical reaction where certain chemicals when mixed together produce energy which ‘excites’ other particles to vibrate and generate light which causes the glow.